Someone who keeps opening up new credit cards might be one of two things: in financial trouble or working the system.

 Who Credit Card Churning Is Wrong For

-Credit card churning is wrong for most everyone.
+Credit card churning is wrong for almost everyone.
 Given the risks involved and the tremendous investment of time required to keep track of so many different accounts, churning is much more likely to cost you than not.
-Even a small slip up can incur charges that will eat into your bonuses, and a miscalculation that leaves you saddled with pricey credit card debt will make you regret ever hearing the term “churning.”
+Even a small slip-up can incur charges that will eat into your bonuses.
+And a miscalculation that leaves you saddled with pricey credit card debt will make you regret ever hearing the term “churning.”

 Not to mention, the investment of your time shouldn’t be overlooked.
 If this doesn’t sound like something you would enjoy, there are other ways to make money or collect perks.

 Credit Card Churning Risks to Your FICO Score